 Hendersonville Water and Sewer provides water service to over 32,000 homes and businesses in Hendersonville and Henderson County as well as sewer service to over 10,000 homes and businesses.
 Over 72,000 people are being served with water and over 21,000 people receive sewer service.
-The Department also operates and maintains over 653 miles of water mains (ranging in size from 2-inches to 24-inches), 54 water pumping stations, 24 water storage tanks (ranging in size from 80,000-gallons to 5,000,000-gallons), over 200 miles of sewer mains (ranging in size from 3-inches to 42-inches) and 31 sewer pumping stations.
-The Department has a staff of 83 employees making up seven divisions including Administration, Facilities Maintenance, Water Treatment, Operations Support, Excavations, Wastewater Treatment and System Maintenance.
+The Department also operates and maintains over 653 miles of water mains (ranging in size from 2-inches to 24-inches), 60 water pumping stations, 32 water storage tanks (ranging in size from 80,000-gallons to 5,000,000-gallons), over 200 miles of sewer mains (ranging in size from 3-inches to 42-inches) and 31 sewer pumping stations.
+The Department has a staff of 86 employees making up seven divisions including Administration, Technology and Metering, Facilities Maintenance, Water Treatment, Operations Support, Excavations, Wastewater Treatment and Preventive Maintenance.

 For additional information contact: